asaddevil123/Replete/README.md

 A hostname of `"0.0.0.0"` exposes the browser REPL to the local network, making it possible to evaluate code in mobile browsers.

-When exposing the browser REPL to the network, care should be taken to configure `options.mime` such that sensitive files are not accessible.
+When exposing the browser REPL to the network, care should be taken to configure `options.headers` such that sensitive files are not accessible.

 ### Node.js REPL
 [Node.js](https://nodejs.org) is a command-line runtime based on Google's V8 JavaScript engine.